gmoretti/blog/_posts/2024-12-04-baby-monitor-on-TV.markdown

 I would have liked Netflix to remain with sound to have the alerts.
 But this solution works for a general use case.

-If I had it working as alerts I would also liked to implement the audio detection for criying in Frigate and have the alert jumping when that happened.
+If I had it working as alerts I would also like to implement the audio detection for crying in Frigate and have the alert jumping when that happened.

-**Leave any comments in this Fediverse thread! [este thread del fediverso]()**
+**Leave any comments in this Fediverse thread! [este thread del fediverso](https://social.morettigiuseppe.com/o/480a18be1fef4ffba9043e09e58b4e9a)**